markmarino/p3/readme.md

 To pretty things up, I incorporated Bootstrap and a few custom CSS settings.
 This allowed me to get the sticky footer, breadcrumbs, and page/form layout to look the way I wanted.

-A big thanks to Rebekah Heacock Jones for her help with getting my validation code working... the devil is in the details.
+A big thanks to Rebekah Heacock Jones for her help with getting my validation code working and for helping me figure out how to get the form to display the values after the submit whether they were valid or not... the devil is in the details.

 ## Outside code
 * Francois Zaninotto's Faker PHP package https://github.com/fzaninotto/Faker
 * Bootstrap: http://getbootstrap.com/